freeformz/sinatra-jruby-heroku/README.md

 Heroku detects the pom.xml file and selects Java as the application's langauge.
 A 'maven install' is run as part of the Heroku slug compliation.
-Two tasks in pom.xml (install-bundler and bundle-install) handle setting up the Ruby side of the application.
+Two tasks in `pom.xml` (install-bundler and bundle-install) handle setting up the Ruby side of the application.

-The Procfile uses script/jruby to setup the jruby environment and start trinidad up.
+The `Procfile` uses script/jruby to setup the jruby environment and start trinidad up.

 Working with things
 -------------------

-Basically use "script/jruby" in place of the jruby command.
+Basically use `script/jruby` in place of the jruby command.

-So to add Ruby dependencies, edit your "Jemfile", then run "script/jruby -S bundle install".
+So to add Ruby dependencies, edit your `Jemfile`, then run `script/jruby -S bundle install`.
 Or any of your other "favorite" bundler commands.

+To add Java deps, modify the `pom.xml` file and re-run `mvn install`.

 Thanks